PaulieScanlon/css-conic-gradient-charts/README.md

 ## Principle

 Learn the principle behind this approach from [Shruti Balasa](https://twitter.com/shrutibalasa/status/1612785019159982080?s=20&t=6TLkMmRjOFQxKP7W-jFPcA).
+You can also see an example in the [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/conic-gradient#gradient_pie-chart).

 ## Dynamic